ATNF/askapsoft/Code/Doc/user/current/doc/platform/purgepolicy.rst

 Commissioning archive
 `````````````````````
-Measurement sets residing on ``scratch2`` will be purged according to the Commissioning Archive policy which is independent.
-Once this data has been archived it will be removed, however, there
+Ingested measurement sets owned by ``askapops`` residing on ``scratch2`` will be purged according to the Commissioning Archive policy which is independent.
+Once this data has been archived it will be removed, however,
-will be a mechanism to retrieve data from the archive should there be a need to process it again and this retrieval can be initiated via a ticket to ASKAPSUP.
+measurement sets can be retrieved from the archive by ASKAP Science Operations staff.
+Requests should be submitted to ASKAP Support, specifying the scheduling block ID (email askap-datasup@csiro.au).

 See :doc:`comm_archive` for more information.

 CASDA
 `````
-For Early Science program, CASDA should be used to store raw measurement sets, calibration results and science products.
+For the Early Science program, CASDA should be used to store science products and the associated raw measurement sets and calibration results.

 Removing Your scratch2 Files
 ----------------------------